dkessner/APCS/src/docs/assignments/assignment5.md

 [Reference: Classes and Objects](https://dkessner.github.io/csbook/java/classes-and-objects.html)

-Note: The Unit 5 Quiz will consist of writing a class (but shorter than these exercises, and no test class).
+Note: Quiz #5 will consist of writing a class (but shorter than these exercises, and no test class).
 You will be responsible for writing the full class declaration, including proper declaration of member variables and methods (including constructors).